This is a rewriting of my blog post of January 2019, cast as an interview to give context to my statements.

 Bareknuckle Poet Volume 2 - 2016

 To sum up the above, the general argument is that the depiction of women shows them as objectified for male desire and in this process are disempowered.
 I agree that the most of the depiction of women is disempowering.
 Examples of objectification exist in mass media and advertising.
 Also I question the new "Fine Art Nude" field of photography, which is rarely fine, rarely art, rarely engaged, never political and despite the subject matter, rarely erotic.
-The reesults of the lack of respect and artistic integrity in the depiction of the nude in Australia has resulted in us having the worst artistic repression on the planet,
+The reesults of the lack of respect and artistic integrity in the depiction of the nude in Australia has resulted in us having the worst artistic repression on the planet.
+Sadly this has now spread to anything Mark Suckerberg, a co-founder of Facebook, has put his sticky fingers in.

 To the fundamental problem with the Male Gaze stance is that it loses sight of the basic biology of seeing.
 Humans use sight as their primary sense.
 In addition to enable the finding of food, shelter and to see danger, sight is also used to find a breeding partner.
 This simple observation leads me to accept the idea that it is a basic biological imperative that makes women visually attractive to men, in particular healthy women of breeding age.
 This is in our biology and is the basis of the desire of men to look at women.
 By extension, this desire has also driven depiction of the female nude in art, not only in Western art, but also in Asian art and in ancient Egyptian and Roman art.
 This implies that the depiction of the female nude is primarily erotic, but it does not have to be, and my images are not intended as such.